What is an Iterative Process? Definition & Examples

 Companies rely on the iterative process to improve their products and services and advance their business strategies.
 Although many people associate the iterative process with engineering teams, other teams can use it to manage their projects or tasks, reduce risk, and solve problems proactively.

-In this article, you will learn everything you need to know about the iterative process, including examples and its pros and cons.
+In this article, you will learn everything you need to know about what the iterative process is, including examples and its pros and cons.

 Let’s get started.